4GeeksAcademy/react-hello-flux/README.md

-:warning: Message for 4Geeks Academy teachers: We are now using Context API instead of Flux.
+:warning: Message for 4Geeks Academy mentors: We are now using Context API instead of Flux.
 [Use this boilerplate instead](https://github.com/4GeeksAcademy/react-hello-webapp) :warning:

 # Hello World with React + Flux